What is the Mediterranean diet? Beneficial to health.

 - Olives and olive oils – Some of the central ingredients of the Mediterranean diet include olives and olive oil.
-Extra-virgin olive oil supports health promotion fats, phytonutrients and other vital micronutrients.
+Extra-virgin olive oil supports health promotion of fats, phytonutrients, and other vital micronutrients.

-- Nuts Beans legumes etc- These are a great source of fibre, proteins, etc..
-It should be the part of the daily diet.
+- Nuts Beans legumes etc – These are a great source of fibre, proteins, etc..
+It should be part of the daily diet.

 - Cheese and yoghurt – These are very commonly consumed by the people leaving near mediterranean sea.
-Consuming these are vital for the bone and heart health.but it is important to use low fat or non-fat dairy products.
+Consuming these are vital for bone and heart health.
+But it is important to use low fat or non-fat dairy products.

-- Meats- Mediterranean diet doesn’t include much meat n their plan.
-Meat is recommended to consume only once in a month because red meat is typically high in saturated fat.
+- Meats – Mediterranean diet doesn’t include much meat n their plan.
+Meat is recommended to consume only once a month because red meat is typically high in saturated fat.

-- Wine – Although wine can be taken regularly in the Mediterranean diet it should be consumed in moderation. which means it should not exceed 1-2 glass of wine per day.
+- Wine – Although wine can be taken regularly in the Mediterranean diet it should be consumed in moderation. which means it should not exceed 1-2 glasses of wine per day.

 What are the benefits of the Mediterranean diet?

-1. Cardiovascular diseases- Cardiovascular diseases are really common nowadays.
-A large portion of Mediterranean diet includes nuts, legumes, whole grains etc. which reduces abdominal fat, reduces cholesterol, lowers high blood pressure because it includes food that is low in saturated fats and high in fibre.
+- Cardiovascular diseases – Cardiovascular diseases are really common nowadays.
+A large portion of the Mediterranean diet includes nuts, legumes, whole grains, etc. which reduce abdominal fat, reduces cholesterol, lowers high blood pressure because it includes food that is low in saturated fats and high in fiber.

-Type 2 diabetes is a major problem which can be reduced using the Mediterranean diet because it includes seafood and fishes that are rich in omega- 3 fatty acids. such foods help control insulin levels and prevent the onset of diabetes.
+- Diabetes – Type 2 diabetes is a major problem that can be reduced using the Mediterranean diet because it includes seafood and fishes that are rich in omega- 3 fatty acids. such foods help control insulin levels and prevent the onset of diabetes.

-Foods such as virgin-olive oil nuts and legumes help the functioning of the brain.
-As the human brain is made up of 60%fat so eating healthy fats help in improving brain activities.
+- Depression, Alzheimer’s and Parkinson’s Disease – Foods such as virgin-olive oil nuts and legumes help the functioning of the brain.
+As the human brain is made up of 60%fat so eating healthy fats helps in improving brain activities.
 Thus preventing or lowering Alzheimer’s and Parkinson’s Disease.
 Food having Low saturated fat maintains the proper hormonal balance in the body thus helping depression.

-In the Mediterranean diet, we consume more amount of fresh fruits and vegetable food with low saturated fats and et which are good for the body.
-Although, many nutritionists consider the Mediterranean diet to be high-fat diet, which it is a healthy fat.
-So you may not see the remarkable change in weight instantly when it comes to Mediterranean diet but with the time you can feel the difference.
+- Weight Loss – In the Mediterranean diet, we consume more amount of fresh fruits and vegetable food with low saturated fats and et which are good for the body.
+Although, many nutritionists consider the Mediterranean diet to be a high-fat diet, which is a healthy fat.
+So you may not see the remarkable change in weight instantly when it comes to the Mediterranean diet but with time you can feel the difference.